byexamples/byexample/docs/languages/python.rst

 This makes a Python example to look very similar to a doctest but it is not fully compatible with it.

-To make it (almost) fully compatible, you need to pass the '+pydoctest' flag to ``byexample`` in the command line.
+To make it (almost) fully compatible, you need to pass the '+py-doctest' flag to ``byexample`` in the command line.

 In the following examples I will pass this flag in the examples themselves.